 Laboratory Supervisors/Safety Officer Liaison Responsibilities

-- Monitors the procurement, safe use, and proper disposal of chemicals and/or hazardous materials.
+- Monitors the procurement, use, and disposal of chemicals and hazardous materials.

-- Completes and updates annual laboratory chemical inventories as required.
+- Updates annual laboratory chemical inventories as required.

 - Conducts periodic inventory of laboratory chemicals.

 - Serves as a resource for chemical/hazardous waste handling, storage, and disposal.

 - Removes hazardous waste when notified by safety officer liaison.